c-frame/aframe-gltf-model-plus/README.md

 The `gltf-model-plus` component make some assumptions:

 - You have the `simple-navmesh-constraint` component loaded.
-- It will load the -settings extension from the glb only if you add the class "-settings" to the entity.
+- It will load the environment-settings extension from the glb only if you add the class "environment-settings" to the entity.

 The `waypoint` component make some assumptions: